 A great idea, and I looked around the internet for instructions, but nothing really clicked and gave me a clear sense that I was ready to get started.
 I had to mull over the idea for a couple days.

 When patchwork quilting was first explained to me as a child, I thought it was a really dumb idea!
 Why cut up perfectly good fabric only to sew it back in a different arrangement?
 Well, that's what they do now, but that's not how the technique really developed.
-Pioneer women did not go to the fabric store and hold up bolts of fabric next to each other to decide what matched best, and buy the proper amounts for the project.
-They used what they had in a creative way.
-Those old quilts were made of fabric left over from other projects or cut from old clothing.
-I really can't bear to throw out anything if it could possibly be cut up and made into something else.
-When I found out about STRING quilting it was lerve.
+Pioneer women didn't buy new fabric for quilting, they used up leftovers and scraps and old clothing in a creative way.
+And that suits me just fine!
+I hate throwing out anything if it could possibly be cut up and made into something else so when I found out about STRING quilting it was lerve.
 That's my thing, and I had already started.

 A piece of useless fabric (I was using cut-up worn-out clothing for most of the squares) cut to the desired size as a template, over two layers of knit cut a little larger (because you know the stuff's going to scoot) and string quilting goes over all the layers.